cawa-93/vite-electron-builder/README.md

   - **Auto-update is supported**.
 After the release is published, all client applications will download the new version and install updates silently.

+> **Note**:
-This template configured for GitHub public repository, but electron-builder supports multiple auto-update servers.
-See [docs](https://www.electron.build/configuration/publish).
+> This template **configured only for GitHub public repository**, but electron-builder also supports other update distribution servers.
+Find more in [electron-builder docs](https://www.electron.build/configuration/publish).

 ## How it works